-Not everyone is meant to be a boatman; I know I have had my own queasy days on the sea.
-If you are considering a trip out to Channel Islands National Park, keep in mind that there is about an hour of sea travel to get to Santa Cruz Island.
-If you know you are susceptible to sea sickness, there are things that you can do to help prevent an episode.
-Here are a few suggestions from our guides to help you avoid sea sickness on our kayak adventure tours:
+Therefore, if you are considering a trip out to Channel Islands National Park, keep in mind that there is about an hour of sea travel to get to Santa Cruz Island.
+If you know you are susceptible to seasickness, there are things that you can do to help prevent an episode.
+Here are a few suggestions to help you avoid seasickness on our kayak tours:

 - Rest.
-Before you even board the ferry, try to get a good night sleep and have a full breakfast in the morning.
-A body that is well rested is better able to handle the stressors associated with sea travel.
+Before you even board the ferry, try to get a good night’s sleep.
+A body that is well-rested is better able to handle the stressors associated with sea travel.

 - Stability.
-Avoid sitting inside in the galley; choose a seat on the outside upper deck if possible.
-On the ferry ride out to the Island, try to sit outside on the back of the boat.
-This is the calmest part of the boat and helps you stay close to the water line for a smoother ride.
-Also, keep your eyes on the horizon and breathe in the fresh air, both these steps will help calm your senses and help your body adjust to the movement.
-Avoid going in the bathrooms!
-People tend to think this is a safe spot, but the small room will just make things worse!
+Avoid sitting inside in the galley on the ferry ride out to the island.
+Instead, try to sit outside on the back of the boat.
+This is the calmest section and helps you stay close to the water line for a smoother ride.
+(Avoid going in the bathrooms!
+People tend to think this is a safe spot, but the small room will just make things worse!)